jaedolph/verified-first/README.md

 4. Click the gear icon to configure the extension.

-5. Click the "Connect to twitch" button to allow the extension to view your channel point rewards.
+5. Click the "Connect to twitch" button and follow the prompts in the pop up window to allow the extension to view your channel point rewards.

 6. Select your "First" reward from the drop down menu and click "Submit".